-- [2] Right turn strictly prohibited (4 points).
-Let P be a set of n points in the plane in general position-that is, no three points in P are collinear. - (i) In pseudocode, write an algorithm that reorders P into a sequence S such that the path that visits the points of S in order (following straight edges from point to point) makes left turns only.
+[2] Right turn strictly prohibited (4 points).
+Let P be a set of n points in the plane in general position-that is, no three points in P are collinear.

+- (i) In pseudocode, write an algorithm that reorders P into a sequence S such that the path that visits the points of S in order (following straight edges from point to point) makes left turns only.
 In other words, any three consecutive points in S occur in counterclockwise order.
-Your pseudocode should explicitly give all the orientation tests; e.g. "if ORIENT2D(p,q,r) > 0". - (ii) Explain in plain English why your algorithm works. - [3] Maximality (6 points).
+Your algorithm should run in polynomial time.
+Your pseudocode should explicitly give all the orientation tests; e.g., "if ORIENT2D(p, q, r) > 0". - (ii) Explain in plain English why your algorithm works.

+[3] Maximality (6 points).
 Let P be a set of n points in the plane.
-A point $p \in P$ is maximal if no point in P is both above and to the right of p. - (i) Give a four-point example P that has both a maximal point not on the convex hull, and a convex hull point that is not maximal. - (ii) For any P, give an O(n)-time algorithm to compute the maximal points of P. Be careful to handle degeneracies correctly (i.e., points with the same x-coordinates or the same y-coordinates). - (iii) Suppose we are restricted to a decision-tree model of computation.
-Give an $O(n \log h)$ -time algorithm to compute the h maximal points of P. (Adapt Chan's Shattering algorithm.) - [4] Face topology reconstruction (2 points).
+A point $p \in P$ is maximal if no point in P is both above and to the right of p.

+- (i) Draw a four-point example P that has both a maximal point not on the boundary of the convex hull, and a point on the boundary of the convex hull that is not maximal. - (ii) For any P, give an O(n)-time algorithm to compute the maximal points of P. Be careful to handle degeneracies correctly (i.e., points with the same x-coordinates or the same y-coordinates). - (iii) Suppose we are restricted to a decision-tree model of computation.
+Give an $O(n \log h)$ -time algorithm to compute the h maximal points of P. (Adapt Chan's Shattering algorithm.)

+[4] Face topology reconstruction (2 points).
 Suppose we are restricted to a decision-tree model of computation.
 Practically, this means we cannot use radix sort, bucketing, or other techniques that make k-way decisions for large k; we are only permitted to make binary decisions (i.e., if statements).
-It's well known, for instance, that no comparison-based sort can have a better worst-case running time than $\Theta(n \log n)$, even though radix sort (which is not comparison-based) runs in O(n) time.
+It's well known, for instance, that no comparison-based sort can have a better worst-case running time than $\Theta(n \log n)$ , even though radix sort (which is not comparison-based) runs in O(n) time.